Realmzer/Neosigner-Desktop/GETTING_STARTED.md

-# Quick Start Guide for iPASideloader
+# Quick Start Guide for NeoSigner Desktop Windows

 This guide will help you get up and running with iPASideloader quickly.